espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 ----------------------------------------------------------

   - The operating voltage of ESP8266 ranges from 3.0 V to 3.6 V, so two AA batteries can be used to power ESP8266.
 Please ensure the battery voltage stays within the operating range of ESP8266 when it drops.
-  - If the lithium battery voltage falls outside the valid range, and the voltage drops heavily during discharge, then such batteries should not be used to power ESP8266.
+  - If the lithium battery voltage surpasses module operating voltage, and the voltage drops heavily during discharge, then such batteries should not be used to power ESP8266.
-  - We recommend that you use DC/DC converters or LDO regulators to convert voltage before powering ESP8266.
+  - We recommend you to use DC/DC converters or LDO regulators to convert voltage before powering ESP8266.
 Please pay attention to the difference between the input and output voltages of converters or regulators.

 ------------------------